metal3-io/metal3-dev-env/vars.md

 **NOTE** `(BMO/CAPI/CAPM3/IPAM)RELEASE` variables are also affecting the `BRANCH` variables so make sure that RELEASE and BRANCH variables are not conflicting.

+**NOTE** `IMAGE_NAME`/`IMAGE_LOCATION` defaults are pinned to a fixed image per `IMAGE_OS`, and are no longer templated by `KUBERNETES_VERSION`.
+This was a legacy pattern that only ever worked reliably against the Metal3 upstream CI node image naming/layout on Nordix Artifactory.
+As a caveat, `tests/roles/run_tests/tasks/upgrade_k8s.yml` no longer downloads an image matching `UPGRADED_K8S_VERSION`; it reuses the same fixed image, so only the kubeadm-level version upgrade is exercised, not a matching image swap.
+A follow-up change will revisit this once Metal3 CI infrastructure has fully recovered.

 ## Local IPA